 You may go home the same day as your catheter ablation, or spend a night in the hospital.
 If you go home, plan to have someone drive you.
 You may feel a little sore and tired at first, but you'll be back to normal soon.

-For surgical ablation called mini-maze, you'll be in the hospital for just a couple of days and will need to take it easy for a few weeks.
+For surgical ablation called mini-maze, you'll be in the hospital for a few days and will need to take it easy for a few weeks.

-Open-heart maze is major surgery.
+Open-heart maze is a major surgery.
 You'll spend a day or two in intensive care, and you may be in the hospital for up to a week.
 At first, you'll feel very tired and have some chest pain.
 You can probably go back to work in about 3 months, but it may take 6 months to get back to normal.

 Risks and Complications